 Do you feel like your career has slowed to a stop?
-It’s not uncommon for professionals in their mid 30’s to 50’s to feel this way.
-There are few things more frustrating than failing to make progress—luckily, there’s plenty you can do about it.
+It’s not uncommon for professionals to feel this way from time to time.
+Failing to make progress can be really frustrating - luckily there’s plenty you can do about it.

 Here are five signs that your career has stalled and ways you can pick the momentum back up again.

 To remain competitive and grow within your career, it’s important to continue learning.
-The pace of industry and technology is picking up, which means skill sets are rapidly changing, requiring professionals which are just as adaptable.
+The pace of industry and technology is picking up, which means skill sets are rapidly changing, requiring professionals to be just as adaptable.

 2. You’ve stopped hitting your career goals